axiomhq/next-axiom/README.md

 </div>

-> **info** This documentation is for Nextjs 13 with app directory support, if you are looking for Nextjs 12 support, please check out the [next12-axiom docs](./packages/next12-axiom/README.md).
-If you want to migrate to Nextjs 13, please check out the [upgrade guide](#upgrade-to-nextjs-13).
+[Axiom](https://axiom.co) unlocks observability at any scale.

+- **Ingest with ease, store without limits:** Axiom’s next-generation datastore enables ingesting petabytes of data with ultimate efficiency.
+Ship logs from Kubernetes, AWS, Azure, Google Cloud, DigitalOcean, Nomad, and others.
+- **Query everything, all the time:** Whether DevOps, SecOps, or EverythingOps, query all your data no matter its age.
+No provisioning, no moving data from cold/archive to “hot”, and no worrying about slow queries.
+All your data, all. the. time.
+- **Powerful dashboards, for continuous observability:** Build dashboards to collect related queries and present information that’s quick and easy to digest for you and your team.
+Dashboards can be kept private or shared with others, and are the perfect way to bring together data from different sources.

+For more information, check out the [official documentation](https://axiom.co/docs).

+## Features

+- Send Web Vitals from your Next.js application to Axiom for insights into site performance.
+- Send structured logs from your pages, components and routes.

 ## Installation

-### Using Vercel Integration

-Make sure you have the [Axiom Vercel integration](https://www.axiom.co/vercel) installed.
-Once it is done, perform the steps below:
+> **Note**:
+Using Next.js 12?
+Check out our [compatibility package](./packages/next12-axiom/README.md).
+If are upgrading to Next.js 13, check out the [next-axiom upgrade guide](#upgrade-to-nextjs-13).

-- In your Next.js project, run install `next-axiom` as follows:
+In your Next.js project, install next-axiom:

 ```sh
 npm install --save next-axiom
 ```

-- In the `next.config.js` file, wrap your Next.js config in `withAxiom` as follows:
+In the `next.config.ts` file, wrap your Next.js config in `withAxiom` as follows:

 ```js
 const { withAxiom } = require('next-axiom');